zeruhur/gist/GIST!.v.2.0.md

 Version 2.0

-GIST! began as a design experiment aimed at implementing the "original 2d6 science fiction roleplaying game" as a generic setting-agnostic system.
+This ruleset is heavily influenced by the Free Kriegsspiel Revolution and Old School Renaissance movements, and draws inspiration from a renowned sci-fi RPG from the old school era.
+However, it is not restricted to any particular genre or setting, as it is intended to be adaptable and versatile.
+The rules are designed to be streamlined and flexible, allowing for customization and modifications, which are actively encouraged and embraced.

-This second embodiment departs slightly from its origins, adding example and clarifications, but maintain its core principles:
+This second iteration deviates slightly from its original form by including additional examples and clarifications, while still upholding its fundamental principles:
 - Quick to read
 - 2d6 only
 - Index card character sheets